 Many parents are thankful for the invention of pacifiers that can help calm and soothe fussy babies.
 Infants often use a pacifier or suck on a thumb for comfort, security, or simply as a method to make contact with the world.
-In fact, some babies begin to suck on their fingers or thumbs even before they are born!
+Some babies begin to suck on their fingers or thumbs even before birth!
 The American Academy of Pediatric Dentistry (AAPD) recommends a pacifier over a thumb to comfort new babies since a pacifier habit is easier to break at an earlier age.

-The sucking reflex is completely normal and many children will stop sucking on thumbs, pacifiers, or other objects on their own between 2 and 4 years of age.
-Frequent pacifier use over a longer period of time can affect the way a child’s teeth bite together and the growth of the jaw.
-The upper teeth may tip outward or become crooked and other changes in tooth position or jaw alignment could occur.
-Intervention may be recommended for children beyond 3 years of age.
-The earlier a child can stop a sucking habit, the less chance there is that it will lead to orthodontic problems down the road.
+The sucking reflex is completely normal, and many children will stop sucking on thumbs, pacifiers, or other objects on their own between 2 and 4 years of age.
+Frequent pacifier use over a longer period can affect the way a child’s teeth bite together and the growth of the jaw.
+The upper teeth may tip outward or become crooked, and other changes in tooth position or jaw alignment could occur.
+Intervention may be recommended for children beyond three years of age.
+The earlier a child can stop a sucking habit, the less chance it will lead to orthodontic problems down the road.

 Some parents swear by cold turkey, while others have gradually weaned their children off pacifiers.
-Below are some techniques that will help your infant give up the Binky for good.
-But no matter which route you take, remember that as the experts in little teeth, pediatric dentists will be an invaluable resource for guidance and recommendations on the best approach to quit the pacifier.
+Below are some techniques to help your infant give up the Binky for good.
+But no matter which route you take, remember that pediatric dentists will be an invaluable resource for guidance and recommendations on the best approach to quit the pacifier as the experts in little teeth.

-A pediatric dentist can assist in encouraging children to stop a sucking habit and discuss each child’s particular situation.
+A pediatric dentist can encourage children to stop a sucking habit and discuss each child’s particular situation.
 This, along with support from parents and caregivers, helps many children quit their pacifier and thumb-sucking habits.
 If your child needs further encouragement, pediatric dentists can also recommend behavior modification techniques to persuade children to quit the pacifier for good.

 What causes your child to cry out for their beloved Binky?
 Once you’ve identified which situations trigger your child’s desire for a pacifier, be ready to replace it with comfort and reassurance.
 It can be helpful to swap out the pacifier with a transitional object such as a cuddly doll or stuffed toy.
 Additionally, distracting your child with a fun activity can help take their mind off the desired Binky.
 Be sure to offer positive reinforcement and praise when your child sleeps through the night or self-soothes without his pacifier.

-Whether you decide to gradually wean or go cold turkey, make sure to time it right.
-Try not to take away the pacifier during life changes, major transitions, or traveling so as not to put further stress on the process.
+Whether you decide to wean or go cold turkey gradually, make sure to time it right.
+Try not to take away the pacifier during life changes, major transitions, or traveling to avoid further stress on the process.
 Once you’ve made the plan to ditch the pacifier, make sure all caregivers are on board and stick with it!
-If you choose to gradually remove the pacifier, try limiting use to nap time and bedtime at first.
-Or, let your child use the pacifier for short periods of time if you feel he particularly needs it, and gradually shorten the frequency and length of time the pacifier is used.
+If you choose to remove the pacifier gradually, try limiting use to nap time and bedtime at first.
+Or, let your child use the pacifier for short periods if you feel he particularly needs it, and gradually shorten the frequency and length of time the pacifier is used.